nishigupta9/scTIGER2.0/README.md

 ## Analysis Scenarios

-1. Inclusion of the time-dependence (causal) validation step
+### 1. Inclusion of the Time-Dependence (Causal) Validation Step

-In practice, the choice depends on whether scTIGER2.0 is being used as a discovery tool or a decision-support tool.
-If your purpose is hypothesis generation or broad exploratory screening, especially if you plan to do additional downstream computational filtering anyways, the causal validation step can be turned off (-nV flag).
-However, if you plan to perturb a target experimentally and want to know what that will do, it should be left on.
+In practice, the choice depends on whether scTIGER2.0 is being used as a **discovery tool** or a **decision-support tool**.

+- If your goal is **hypothesis generation or exploratory screening**, especially with downstream computational filtering, the causal validation step can be turned **off** (`-nV` flag).
-   ###Example scenarios
+- If your goal is to **perturb a target experimentally and interpret the outcome**, the step should be left **on**.

+---

+## Example Scenarios

-   A. Exploratory target discovery from single-cell RNA-seq data
+### A. Exploratory Target Discovery from Single-Cell RNA-seq Data

-   Causal Validation : OFF
+**Causal Validation: OFF**

 This is the broadest discovery setting.
-You want to identify genes, pathways, or regulators associated with a phenotype of interest, but you are not yet making strong mechanistic claims.
-The goal is to cast a wide net and generate a candidate list for later refinement.
-This can make sense when:

-   - you are analyzing a new dataset
-   - the biology is poorly characterized
-   - sensitivity matters more than specificity
-   - you plan to follow up GRN inference with other methods.

-     Example: You run scTIGER on a diseased vs. healthy cell-state comparison to identify candidate regulators, then pass the top hits into downstream in silico analyses such as protein binding, structural modeling, pathway enrichment, or network prioritization.
-In this case, turning off causal validation can be reasonable because scTIGER2.0 is functioning as an upstream screening tool rather than the final basis for intervention decisions.

-   B. Early-stage feasibility studies or pilot analyses Causal Validation : OFF
-   When doing a pilot study, the aim is often to see whether the method produces biologically sensible signals at all.
-You may not want to impose stricter validation criteria until you understand the dataset and parameter sensitivity.
-This can make sense when:
-  - dataset quality is uncertain
-  - you are benchmarking preprocessing choices
-  - you want to understand how stable the output is across parameter settings
-  - the work is still exploratory
-  Example: You compare runs across different gene sets, filtering thresholds, or cell populations to see whether known regulators appear.
-In this setting, turning off causal validation helps you learn how the method behaves before moving to more stringent analyses.
-  C. Designing a perturbation experiment
-  Causal Validation : ON
-  This is the clearest case for keeping causal validation enabled.
-If you are planning to perturb a gene and interpret the downstream effect, you want the model to prioritize candidates with stronger evidence for a causal role rather than mere association.
-This can make sense when:
-  - you are choosing genes for CRISPR knockout or knockdown
-  - you are designing perturb-seq or follow-up wet-lab experiments
-  - experimental resources are limited
-  - false positives are costly
-  D. Testing a specific mechanistic hypothesis
-  Causal Validation : ON
-  If you already suspect that a target drives a phenotype and want to evaluate whether scTIGER2.0 supports that interpretation, causal validation is important.
-The analysis is no longer just about finding correlated signals; it is about assessing whether the target is plausibly upstream of the observed effect.
-This can make sense when:
-  - you are validating literature-driven hypotheses
-  - you have a small number of candidate regulators
-  - you want mechanistic interpretability
-  - you are writing results that make directional biological claims
-  Example: Prior work suggests that a transcription factor controls a differentiation trajectory.
-You use scTIGER to test whether perturbing that factor is likely to alter the relevant expression program.
-Here, causal validation strengthens the biological interpretation.
+The goal is to identify genes, pathways, or regulators associated with a phenotype without making strong mechanistic claims.

+**Use this when:**
+- Analyzing a new dataset
+- Biology is poorly characterized
+- Sensitivity matters more than specificity
+- You plan downstream GRN inference or computational filtering

+**Example:**
+Run scTIGER on diseased vs. healthy cell states to identify candidate regulators, then evaluate hits using in silico approaches such as protein binding, structural modeling, pathway enrichment, or network prioritization.
+Here, scTIGER acts as an upstream screening tool.

+---

+### B. Early-Stage Feasibility Studies or Pilot Analyses
+**Causal Validation: OFF**

+Used to assess whether the method produces biologically meaningful signals before applying stricter criteria.

+**Use this when:**
+- Dataset quality is uncertain
+- Benchmarking preprocessing choices
+- Evaluating parameter sensitivity
+- Work is still exploratory

+**Example:**
+Compare outputs across gene sets, filtering thresholds, or cell populations to check whether known regulators emerge.

+---

+### C. Designing a Perturbation Experiment
+**Causal Validation: ON**

+Use when results will directly guide experimental intervention.

+**Use this when:**
+- Selecting genes for CRISPR knockout/knockdown
+- Designing perturb-seq experiments
+- Experimental resources are limited
+- False positives are costly

+---

+### D. Testing a Specific Mechanistic Hypothesis
+**Causal Validation: ON**

+Used to evaluate whether a candidate regulator plausibly drives a phenotype.

+**Use this when:**
+- Validating literature-driven hypotheses
+- Working with a small candidate set
+- Mechanistic interpretability is important
+- Making directional biological claims

+**Example:**
+Test whether a transcription factor implicated in prior studies alters a differentiation trajectory when perturbed.

+---